Mijux/RealTGoodOffersBot/README.md

 [telegram]
 # see Telegram documentation to create your own bot
+# let empty if you don't want to use this notification way
 token =
 chat_id =

 [ntfy]
+# see Ntfy documentation to create your own topic
+# let empty if you don't want to use this notification way
 server = https://ntfy.sh/
 topic =